opensimworld/active-npcs/README.md

 llRegionSay(68,  "SETVAR foo 1");

 (Note we use  SETVAR in capitals.
-Also, we use llRegionSay, since most of the time the controller object will be too far to listen to the local chat)
+Also, we use llRegionSay, since most of the time the controller object will be too far to listen to the local chat).
 This will set the variable "foo" to "1" .
 You can then use this variable from a notecard like this:

 ```
 @start
 say Waiting for variable ...
 waitvar foo 1
-say Variable  was updated! now let's do something!
+say Variable foo is now 1!
+Let's do something interesting!
 wait 10
 setvar foo 0
 jump start